Sonalhegde/Sonalhegde/README.md

 - 📫 How to reach me **sonalhhegde@gmail.com**

-- ⚡ Fun fact **HOW MUCH MONEY IT TAKES TO MAKE A HUMAN HAPPY ?
+- ⚡ Fun fact **WHAT AMOUNT OF MONEY IT TAKES TO MAKE A HUMAN HAPPY ?
 JUST ONE MORE DOLLAR**

 <h3 align="left">Connect with me:</h3>
 <p align="left">